1967–68 Kangaroo tour of Great Britain and France

 The 1967–68 Kangaroo tour of Great Britain and France was the twelfth Kangaroo Tour, and saw the Australian national rugby league team travel to Europe and play twenty-one matches against British and French club and representative rugby league teams, in addition to three Test matches against Great Britain and three Tests against the French.
 It followed the tour of 1963-64 and the next was staged in 1973.

-The 1967–68 Kangaroo tour became infamously known as the "Bowler Hat Tour".
-Legend had it that a Kangaroos forward had walked through the West Yorkshire town of Ilkley one night wearing nothing but a bowler hat.
-Although Johnny Raper often jokingly claimed it was him, in 1988 on Brisbane television, Dennis Manteit claimed that he was in fact the man in the bowler hat.
-At the time, Kangaroo touring teams were housed in the Ilkley Moors Hotel located approximately 25 km west of Leeds in an effort to not only keep down costs but also to keep players out of trouble by being located in a small town rather than a larger city.

-The squad's leadership
+Squad leadership

 The team was captain-coached by Reg Gasnier making his third and ultimately final Kangaroo Tour.
-Gasnier broke his leg during the first test at Headingley that saw him sit out the remainder of the English leg.
-He returned to the field in France but in a minor game against Les Espoirs in Avignon, he suffered a further break.
-This would ultimately cause him to announce his retirement from playing at the age of just 28.
-He later told in an interview that he never regretted his decision to retire, explaining that he had been playing rugby league virtually non-stop including juniors, junior representative games, the Sydney premiership, interstate games and international tours since the early 1950s, and felt it was about time that he started devoting more time to his family.
+Gasnier broke his leg during the first test at Headingley and sat out the remainder of the English leg.
+He returned to the field in France, but in a minor game against Les Espoirs in Avignon, he suffered a further break.
+This would ultimately cause him to announce his retirement from playing at the age of 28.
+He later said in an interview that he never regretted his decision to retire, saying that he had been playing rugby league virtually non-stop including juniors, junior representative games, the Sydney premiership, interstate games and international tours since the early 1950s, and wanted to devote more time to his family.

 Having led the team in four tour matches in England, Johnny Raper was appointed captain for the Third Test Match against Great Britain.
 Raper captained the side in each of the three Test Matches in France.

 Peter Gallagher led the team in three successive matches in England, culminating in the Second Test Match against Great Britain.
 He also was captain against Barrow, Bradford Northern and France B.

 Noel Kelly captained the Kangaroos in five matches, against Cumbria, Oldham, Widnes, Swinton and Pyrenees.
 Graeme Langlands led the team in two matches (Castleford and Catalans).
 Elton Rasmussen was captain in one match, against St Helens.

-The Kangaroo tourists were co-managed by Jack Drewes (NSW) and Harry Schmidt (Queensland).
+The Kangaroo tourists were co-managed by Jack Drewes (New South Wales) and Harry Schmidt (Queensland).
 Alf Richards accompanied the team as masseur.